Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Abstract

 \section{Abstract}

-Great effort has been invested over the past decade in studying the properties of quantum droplets, a phase of bosonic quantum matter that arises as a consequence of the fluctuating Lee-Huang-Yang correction.
-However, the dynamics of droplet formation for heteronuclear Bose mixtures is partially understood.
-Here, we numerically analyze the formation process for homonuclear and heteronuclear boson mixtures in one dimension using a tight-binding model and real-time evolution.
-A systematic sweep of interaction strengths, mass ratios, and initial conditions allows us to characterize quantitative criteria for droplet formation and equilibration.
-We find that the energy contribution of the LHY correction dominates the energetic profile of the droplets formed, with the deepest binding occurring for mass ratios $m_2/m_1 \in [1.2,2.0]$.
-Breathing oscillations are observed, and the low equilibration rate is consistent with the restricted nature of the phase space for one-dimensional systems; the oscillation frequency is found to have a very weak correlation to the interaction strengths.
-For the simulation, Gaussian over discrete initial conditions are clearly favorable to the formation of droplets.
-The results contained herein provide rich insight into the dynamical nature of quantum droplet physics.
+Significant efforts have been devoted to studying the properties of quantum droplets, an ultra low-temperature phase of bosonic quantum matter that emerges as a consequence of the Lee-Huang-Yang fluctuating correction.
+However, the temporal dynamics of droplet formation for heteronuclear bosonic mixtures is only partially understood.
+Here, we numerically analyze the droplet formation process for homonuclear and heteronuclear binary bosonic mixtures in one dimension, using a tight-binding model and real-time evolution with a novel, highly robust integration algorithm.
+We proceed with a systematic scan of interaction intensities, mass ratios, and initial conditions that allows us to characterize quantitative criteria for droplet formation and equilibrium prospects.
+Noticeably, most droplets readily form across the entire parameter space, although only a small fraction achieves a stable equilibrium configuration within the simulation horizon.
+We attribute this equilibrium deficiency to damping from a breathing mode, which we extract directly from the width oscillations at late times.
+Within the balanced subset of results, the Lee-Huang-Yang contribution dominates the binding energy, while the density profile at late times is better described by a soliton-like shape rather than the flat-topped profiles characteristic of larger droplets.
+Heteronuclear droplets achieve deeper bindings and exhibit larger breathing oscillations in comparison to their homonuclear counterparts, which is consistent with the role of mass-imbalanced kinetic terms.
+Our analysis distinguishes physical results from artifacts of incomplete relaxation and provides a methodological framework for interpreting real-time quantum droplet simulations in the constrained dissipation regime characteristic of one-dimensional geometries.